 Objecting to a planning application can only be done if certain conditions are met.
 Otherwise, there's a high chance that the objection will be thrown out.
 It's important for anyone looking to obtain planning permission to ensure that their project will not interfere with existing arrangements in any negative way.
-Here are 6 valid examples of objections to a planning applications.
+Here are six valid examples of objections to a planning application.

-Loss of privacy is, by far, one of the most common reasons for objecting to a proposed development.
-This often happens when a new multi-story building is erected next to existing residential structures, providing visual access into them in a way that was not possible before.
+Loss of privacy is by far one of the most common reasons for objecting to a proposed development, such as when architectural services in London propose a new multi-storey building next to existing residential structures.
+This often happens when the new building provides visual access into the existing homes in a way that was not possible before.
 Residents should not be expected to make arrangements to protect their own privacy in these situations.

 Another common problem with large buildings is that they can block sunlight from entering certain buildings, especially lower ones.
 If a new project is going to result in a significant loss of sunlight for existing residents, that's a problem that will be taken seriously by planning officers.